-Journalist Otabek Sattoriy has been serving a prison sentence of six and a half years in Uzbekistan for extortion and other crimes since May 2021.
-In January 2021, Uzbek police detained Sattoriy, who covers alleged corruption and mismanagement by local authorities on his blog.
+Journalist Otabek Sattoriy is serving a prison sentence of six and a half years in Uzbekistan after being convicted of extortion and other crimes in May 2021.
+Uzbek police detained Sattoriy, who covers alleged corruption and mismanagement by local authorities on his blog, in January 2021.

 The following day, the Interior Ministry’s Investigations Department released a statement saying that the search followed a complaint from a local market owner, who alleged that Sattoriy had threatened to publish “negative” reporting about the market unless the owner replaced a phone that Sattoriy claimed had been damaged while filming there.

 Sattoriy denied the charges, saying that the market owner’s employees had taken and damaged his phone when they tried to stop him from recording the facility’s prices, and that the owner had agreed to replace the phone after authorities intervened on Sattoriy’s behalf, according to case documents reviewed by CPJ.
-Sattoriy and his lawyers argued that authorities had deliberately set the blogger up in retaliation for his journalism, according to Abdumannon Sattoriy and those documents.
+Sattoriy and his lawyers argued that authorities had deliberately set the blogger up in retaliation for his journalism, according to the journalist’s father and those documents.

 On February 1, 2021, a Termez criminal court ordered Sattoriy to be held in pretrial detention on a charge of extortion “by prior conspiracy by a group of persons,” subject to a prison term of five to 10 years, according to reports and a statement by the Supreme Court of Uzbekistan.
 Authorities did not identify Sattoriy’s alleged co-conspirators or charge his friend who was with him at the market, according to news reports.